lab-sun/CEKD/README.md

 $ docker run -it --shm-size 8G -p 1234:6006 --name docker_container_cekd --gpus all -v ~/CEKD:/workspace docker_image_cekd
 $ (currently, you should be in the docker)
 $ cd /workspace
-$ (To reproduce the results of only-thermal student network EKNet)
+$ (To reproduce the results of thermal student network EKNet)
 $ python3 run_demo_student.py
 $ (To reproduce the results of RGB-thermal teacher network CENet)
 $ python3 run_demo_teacher.py
 ```
 The results will be saved in the `./runs` folder.
-* To train CEKD
+* To train CEKD (teacher network CENet and student network EKNet)
 ```
 $ (You should be in the CEKD folder)
 $ docker run -it --shm-size 8G -p 1234:6006 --name docker_container_cekd --gpus all -v ~/CEKD:/workspace docker_image_cekd
 $ (currently, you should be in the docker)
 $ cd /workspace
-$ (To train our only-thermal student network EKNet)
+$ (To train our RGB-thermal teacher network CENet)
 $ python3 trainTeacher.py
-$ (To train our RGB-thermal teacher network CENet)
+$ (To train our thermal student network EKNet)
 $ python3 trainStudent.py
 ```
 * To see the training process